What is the art of what you do?

 How does the brain become cross-wired to bring this on?

-There’s something called musician’s dystonia that can affect professional musicians; maybe world-class soloists, pianists, violinists, and drummers.
-Abnormal dystonic or overactivity of muscle develops.
+There’s something called musician’s dystonia that can affect professional musicians, such as world-class soloists, pianists, violinists, and drummers.
+Abnormal dystonic or overactivity of muscle may develop.
 This tremendously limits their ability to play — in fact many musicians are so disabled they can’t play at all.
-We don’t know why it happens to some and not others Perhaps there’s a genetic predisposition — it’s not been identified clearly.
+We don’t know why it happens to some and not others Several famous musicians have developed this disorder and have publicized it, including the pianists Gary Graffman and Leon Fleisher.
+Perhaps there’s a genetic predisposition — it’s not been identified clearly.
 One interesting theory is the question of repetitive activity, such as endless practice.
 Think of what a violinist goes through and how many hours they spend practicing to become a professional.
 Think evolutionarily - is it normal?
 Are we wired to spend four, six, eight hours a day doing the same repetitive activity, like practicing violin?
 The brain may respond in the wrong way, triggering this abnormality as a result of all those hours of practice for so many years.
-It’s a theory, it’s not proven.
+It’s a theory, but not proven.

 That would then mean that the brain has a mind of its own.